 Description: Construct the PSD constraints.
-HEADER: One line formatted as:

 This is the number of PSD constraints in the problem.
-BODY: A list of lines formatted as:

 This indicates the number of rows (equal to the number of columns) in the matrix-valued affine expression of the PSD constraint.
 The number of lines should match the number stated in the header.
 Can only be used after these keywords: PSDVAR, VAR.